Logoi-Linguistics/Logoi-Linguistics/README.md

 ; Logoi; or, "A Universal (Human) Grammar for Commentary Mathematical, Logical & Editorial"

 ;
-; "In a given line of Logoi, the semicolon (;) marks a potential discontinuity between its logical and its extralogical semantics."
+; "Within any given line of Logoi, the semicolon (;) symbol marks a potential discontinuity between its logical and its extralogical neighbors."
 ; Translation: Editorial commentary begins with a semicolon (;).
 ;

 %
-% "In a given line of Logoi, the percentile (%) marks a potential discontinuity between the lambda and the predicate calculi."
+% "Within any given line of Logoi, the percentile (%) symbol marks a potential discontinuity between the lambda and the predicate calculi."
 % Translation: Logical commentary begins with a percentile (%).
 %